secretstartups/handbook/job-families/finance/it-systems-engineer/index.html.md

 * Making technical decisions on behalf of the department and organization while providing presentation support to leaders during technical discussions.

-#### Staff Requirements
+#### Staff IT Systems Engineer Requirements
-The Senior IT Systems Engineer has all the same responsibilities as the ones outlined above plus the following:
+The Staff IT Systems Engineer has all the same responsibilities as the ones outlined above plus the following:

 * 10+ years of experience in IT in a high growth SaaS environment
 * 5+ years of experience in user support in a cloud-first modern IT environment